 Manufacturer Dead Pixel Policies

-The table below summarizes the dead pixel warranty policies for major monitor brands.
-Note that thresholds can differ between product lines within the same manufacturer.
+The table below summarizes the warranty thresholds for major monitor brands.
+Note that policies can differ between product lines within the same manufacturer.

 Manufacturer Dead Pixel Threshold Stuck Pixel Threshold Policy Details